Rates help to pay for the costs of services and facilities provided to the Kāpiti community, have a look at what we’re frequently asked.

 Rates pay for services and facilities that are either critical (i.e. wastewater management) or deemed beneficial to the community as a whole – often the things that make our district a more desirable place to live.
 We recognise not everyone will use every service or facility on offer, and where possible we look at other forms of revenue such as development contributions and ‘user pays’ – e.g. subsidised swimming pool entry fees.

-The majority of the 2017/18 average rates increase is largely unavoidable, with the funding of depreciation and inflation accounting for 4.3% and new legislatively driven compliance costs adding a further 0.2%.
+The majority of the 2018/19 average rates increase is largely unavoidable, with the funding of depreciation and inflation accounting for 3.2% and inflation 1.5%.
 The council’s approach to depreciation in our current financial strategy ensures that we are putting money aside over the life of an asset so that we can replace it when it comes to the end of its useful life without providing the ratepayers of the future with a large bill.

 While we have the fourth lowest total operating spending per ratepayer out of 67 councils, a high proportion of our costs is funded by rates.